 In the Netherlands, public transport consists of trains, train-taxis, buses, trams, metros/underground and trolleys.
-You can find English information about departure times and fares at 9292ov.nl/en# or ns.nl or by calling tel.
+You can find English information about travel schedules, departure times and fares at 9292ov.nl/en# or ns.nl or by calling tel.
 0900 92900.

 - Personal OV-chipkaart